1945

 Washington National Airport

-The images aside were taken at the deplaning of a flight with Jack and Helen Frye, the plane
+This image was taken at the deplaning of a flight with Jack and Helen Frye.
+The aircraft shown

-shown is Lockheed Lodestar NC33604.
+is TWA Lockheed Lodestar NC33604.
 Location was likely Washington D.C.
 (Washington

 National Airport).
 The circumstances are not known but it is thought this flight was in